 - We provide health education, screenings and other healthcare services.

-- Increase access to prescription drugs and other medical services necessary for good health;
+- We increase access to prescription drugs and other medical treatments.

 - We show how good health is critical to being a good father.